 View the embedded image gallery online at:

-- Discover if the change of product position affects consumer interest
+- Discover if the change of product position affects consumer interest, attention and emotion

 - Understand which packages elicit positive emotions